alexa/alexa-skills-kit-sdk-for-java/Readme.md

 The SDK works on model classes rather than native Alexa JSON requests and responses.
 These model classes are generated using the Request, Response JSON schemas from the [developer docs](https://developer.amazon.com/docs/custom-skills/request-and-response-json-reference.html).
 The source code for the model classes can be found [here](https://github.com/alexa/alexa-apis-for-java).

+## SDK Setup

+The SDK uses `slf4j-api`.
+You need to provide your own logging binding.
+See: http://www.slf4j.org/manual.html#swapping

 ## Samples

 ### [Hello World](https://github.com/alexa/alexa-skills-kit-sdk-for-java/tree/2.0.x/samples/helloworld)